davdar/maam/writeup/paper.markdown

 `\end{tabular}`{.raw}
 \vspace{1em}

+\noindent
-From left to right these give analyses which are path-sensitive, flow-sensitive and flow-insensitive in the data-store.
+From left to right these give path-sensitive, flow-sensitive and flow-insensitive analyses for the data-store.

-Another benefit of our approach is that we can easily select different flow sensitivity properties for the data-store and stack-store independent of each other, merely by rearranging the order of composition.
+Another benefit of our approach is that we can easily select different path and flow sensitivity properties for the data-store and stack-store independent of each other, merely by rearranging the order of composition.

 \vspace{1em}
 `\begin{tabular}{ >{$}l<{$} | >{$}l<{$} | >{$}l<{$} }`{.raw}